 If you have been there before (or are there right now), you may appreciate Norwegian mother and illustrator Line Severinsen’s pregnancy comics Kos og Kaos (“Cuddles and Chaos”) more than most.

-Severinsen began drawing her offbeat pregnancy cartoons in 2012 when she was pregnant with her first child and continued illustrating during her second pregnancy this year, starting a Facebook page and slowly building a following on social media.
+Severinsen began drawing her offbeat pregnancy cartoons in 2012 when she was pregnant with her first child and continued illustrating during her second pregnancy in 2015, starting a Facebook page and slowly building a following on social media.

 Why are they such a hit?
 Because they perfectly capture what every pregnant woman will inevitably face.
 At least once in those nine long months, you’re going to think to yourself: Pregnancy kind of sucks.